alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 This leaves showing the improvement chance is higher than the worsening chance.
 If the algorithm does not swap, the utility is unchanged, so it suffices to analyze only situations where we switch envelopes.
-(If it is clear why this is true, you can skip to the next section, since this proof is mostly algebra manipulation.)

 For envelope $$i$$, the chance of switching is $$P[Y \ge A_i]$$.
 The reward rises for $$n-i$$ envelopes and drops for $$i-1$$